How to clean tile grout: 10 Cheap dirt busting ideas

 You can pour a small amount of bleach into a cup then dip an old toothbrush into the bleach before scrubbing your grout.

 Another idea is to mix bleach with bicarbonate of soda to create a paste.
 Aim for the mixture to resemble toothpaste consistency.
 Apply it to the grout and leave for 15 minutes.
-Take an old brush and scrub the paste away before rinsing with water or a wet cloth.
+Take an old brush and scrub the paste away before rinsing with water or a damp cloth.
 Allow the grout to dry.

 #6 Clean tile grout with bicarbonate soda and vinegar